jczhou02/BeatBox-v2/mashup_daw_strategy_1.md

 ### High-Level Flow

-1. **Search (Frontend / Next.js):** Spotify powers the search UX.
-User searches for songs; queries against the master Hooktheory CSV public table on Supabase are run using **title likeness** and **artist likeness** (fuzzy matching, since the Hooktheory table's format varies slightly from Spotify's).
+1. **Search (Frontend / Next.js) --or-- Playlist:** Spotify powers the search UX- alternately, user can supply the link to their public playlists and we can target songs from there.
+Once, User picks a "anchor" song; queries against the master Hooktheory CSV public table on Supabase are run using **title likeness** and **artist likeness** (fuzzy matching, since the Hooktheory table's format varies slightly from Spotify's).
 2. **Row fetch (Supabase):** Fetch the matching rows for the user's requested Spotify songs.
 Rows contain rich metadata: **BPM, chord progression (`cp` jsonb), melody, key, section timestamps/cues**.
 3. **Backend processing (Python):** Rows are sent to the Python backend for:
-   - YouTube audio extraction
+   - YouTube audio extraction (allows users to simulate and hear their generated mixing ideas conveniently)
    - Demucs stem separation (vocals, drums, bass, other)
    - Personally tailored harmonic synthesis / mashup logic
 4. **Timeline result (Backend → Frontend):** The backend returns a **JSON mashup timeline** — timestamp placements of each song piece, BPM, key, and other music annotations.